edgepointlearning/edgepointlearning.github.io/_pages/stories.md

 <figure class="featuredIcon">{{ site.data.icons.rocket.svg }}</figure>

-At EdgePoint, we believe learning program success means your training has a measureable impact on performance at the enterprise, team or individual level.
+At EdgePoint, we believe learning program success means your training has a measurable impact on performance at the enterprise, team or individual level.

 EdgePoint Enables our clients to rapidly develop and deploy best-fit learning programs designed to meet your specific business needs.